 Leadplant is popular for reclamation and wildlife plantings.
 It is a shrub-like plant with silvery hairs and purple flower spikes at the ends of the branches.
-It is a nitrogen fixer that can thrive in poor soils and is quite drought tolerant.
-Butterflies and native bees are common visitors to its flowers.
+It is a nitrogen fixer that can thrive in many types of soils.
+The roots can grow up to 15 feet deep, making it very drought tolerant.
+Butterflies and native bees are common visitors to its flowers, and it is the larval host to the Southern Dogface Butterfly.
 Seed usually has dormancy – cold stratify 60 days or sow in late fall.